quarkus-qe/quarkus-test-plans/QUARKUS-744.md

 ## Automated test development

-- [Quarkus/non-application redirectiona scenario](https://github.com/quarkus-qe/quarkus-openshift-test-suite/tree/master/http/http-advanced): verify that all non-application endpoints are redirected, and checks that Http status is `301` and `Location` header is the expected one.
+- [Quarkus/non-application redirection scenario](https://github.com/quarkus-qe/quarkus-openshift-test-suite/tree/master/http/http-advanced): verify that all non-application endpoints are redirected, and checks that Http status is `301` and `Location` header is the expected one.
 Then verify that httpClient follow redirections.

+- [Quarkus/non-application expected behavior scenario](https://github.com/quarkus-qe/beefy-scenarios/pull/106): verify that all non-application endpoints and application base path works as expected with several configuration.